tonyvu2014/runway/README.md

 # runway
-Spring Boot template project which use various artifact
+Spring Boot template project which use various default artifacts and settings:

 - *maven* for dependency management
 - *postgres* for database